Franken: FBI's Comey should face Senate hearings

 - "I'm sure that FBI Director Comey will be before us," Franken said

 Washington (CNN)Sen. Al Franken called Sunday for the Senate Judiciary Committee to hold hearings on FBI Director James Comey's handling of the investigation into Hillary Clinton's private server.
+And the Minnesota senator said he thinks Hillary Clinton can rely on his state's voters despite a last-minute visit from Donald Trump, though he said he's always "nervous."

-"I think that there should be hearings, and I'm certain there will be hearings in the Judiciary Committee on this matter," the Minnesota Democrat told CNN's Jake Tapper on "State of the Union."
+"I think that there should be hearings, and I'm certain there will be hearings in the Judiciary Committee on this matter," the Franken told CNN's Jake Tapper on "State of the Union."

 His comments reflected the Democratic frustration with Comey telling lawmakers 11 days before the November 8 election that the FBI was reviewing new emails potentially connected to its investigation into whether Clinton mishandled classified information.